Phormingochilus

-Phormingochilus is a genus of Indonesian tarantulas that was first described by Reginald Innes Pocock in 1895.
+Phormingochilus is a genus of Bornean tarantulas that was first described by Reginald Innes Pocock in 1895.
 They are occasionally kept as exotic pets, and are known for moving in bursts of speed and being defensive when cornered.

 Diagnosis

 They can be distinguished by the round apex of the male palpal bulb, they can also be distinguished by the size of leg 1 and 4 in females.
-Further more, they can only be found in Borneo.
+Further more, they can only be found in Borneo and Sulawesi.